Shuttle/shuttle-esb/sample-publish-subscribe.md

 }
 ```

-Here we register the subscription by calling the `ISubscriptionManager.Subscribe<MemberRegisteredEvent>();` method.
-Since we a re using the Sql Server implementation of the `ISubscriptionManager` interface an entry will be created in the **SubscriberMessageType** table associating the inbox work queue uri with the message type.
+Here we register the subscription by calling the `ISubscriptionManager` implementation's `Subscribe<MemberRegisteredEvent>();` method.
+Since we are using the Sql Server implementation of the `ISubscriptionManager` interface an entry will be created in the **SubscriberMessageType** table associating the inbox work queue uri with the message type.

 It is important to note that in a production environment one would not typically register subscriptions in this manner as they may be somewhat more sensitive as we do not want any arbitrary subscriber listening in on the messages being published.
 For this reason the connection string should be read-only and the subscription should be registered manually or via a deployment script.
 Should the subscription **not** yet exist the creation of the subscription will fail, indicating that there is work to be done.